-Step 1: Collapsed chatbot – Here all they do to get you to open the bot is have a “…” present, but the fact that it’s a chatbot will make those interested open it in the first place.
+Step 1: Collapsed chatbot – Here the bot just has a “…” present, but the fact that it’s a chatbot will make those interested open it in the first place.

-Step 2: Ask a segmenting question – This is a really great opportunity for his team to collect leads in a distributed method, segmenting people based on what their interest is, which allows them to better craft follow-ups and email sequences that convert at a higher rate.
+Step 2: Ask a segmenting question – This is a really great opportunity to collect leads in a distributed method, segmenting people based on what their interest is, which allows better individualization for follow-ups and email sequences that convert at a higher rate.

-Step 3: Collect contact information – Before giving anyone further help, they collect the contact information in order to convert down the line, making this a solid lead capture.
+Step 3: Collect contact information – Before giving anyone further help, require the prospect to provide basic contact info.

 Most chatbot software is super easy to use and integrates with your email marketing software—and your email software might actually already have a chatbot in its features (like Hubspot does).